raid-guild/indexed/docs/contribute-doc.md

 cd indexed
 git checkout -b <your-branch-name>
 ```

-Navigate to "Issues" in the top nav and click the green "New Issue" button.

 Please include AT LEAST the information below if requesting to add a new service/chain: